phagenlocher/Flask-Article/README.md

 ## What does it do?

 **flask-article** is a small set of functions to load scripts in an easy-to-use format in order to create articles or blog-posts without using a database.
+Even though it creates html code that is independent of *Flask* it is made to be used with it!

 ## Usage